huikaihoo/WroBowling/README.md

 ## To Do List
 - Final Round
 - Timer
-- Auto-Save current data in local storage
+- Auto-Save current data
+- Cache for offline use
 - Save and view previous records
-- Save Team information in records
+- Save team information in records